Anguista/PHASE-4-NLP-PROJECT-/README.md

 - The project aims to provide a **proof of concept**, starting with a simple **binary classifier (positive vs. negative)** and then expanding to a **multiclass classifier (positive, neutral, negative)**.

 #### **What insights will be gained?**
-- **Brand Perception:** How do users feel about Apple and Google products on social media?
+- **Brand Perception:** How do users feel about Apple products on social media?
 - **Customer Pain Points:** What negative aspects are frequently mentioned?
 - **Market Trends:** Are there specific events or product launches that trigger sentiment shifts?
 - **Comparative Analysis:** Which brand has better sentiment overall?
 Are there specific product categories where one brand outperforms the other in public perception?